Quick Look

 CHALLENGES

 Indian people continue to experience health disparities.
-Indian life expectancy (73.7 years) is still over 4.4 years less than that for the U.S. general population (78.1 years).
+Indian life expectancy (65.2 years) is over 10.9 years less than that for the U.S. general population (76.1 years).
 Death rates are significantly higher in many areas for Indians compared to the U.S. general population, including chronic liver disease and cirrhosis, diabetes mellitus unintentional injuries, assault/homicide, intentional self-harm/suicide, and chronic lower respiratory disease.

 Health status is not just a health care issue.
 It is about ensuring that there are adequate economic, employment, and educational opportunities; safe communities; and suitable housing.
 These things and more all work in concert to affect health status.
 It is therefore vital that all available resources, federal and private sector, be brought to bear on Indian health issues.